polyaxon/polyaxon/docs/integrations/native-build.md

 The native builder is a lightweight container builder, and it's the default backend used in Polyaxon deployment, it has been tested and works smoothly.

 If you have changed the default build backend, and you need to use the native builder for some use cases you can follow one of the following options.

+> If your builds fail in EKS clusters it could be due to DNS resolution, please see this [issue](https://github.com/awslabs/amazon-eks-ami/issues/183).
+> The builds are failing because the latest versions of the AWS EKS-optimized AMI disables the docker bridge network by default.
+> To enable it, add the `bootstrap_extra_args` parameter to your worker group template.

+> ```
+> locals {
+>   worker_groups = [
+>     {
+>       # Other parameters omitted for brevity
+>       bootstrap_extra_args = "--enable-docker-bridge true"
+>     }
+>   ]
+> }
+> ```

 ## Using the native builder per job/experiment